 In the next article, we will look at what happens to the hooves, both externally and internally and how this affects the horse.

 For more info on Laminitis including treatment, rehab and prevention, have a look at the book ‘What is Laminitis? – A Practical, Step by Step Guide to Recovery’ written by Rebecca Scott and Zoe Messina.
-Also available as an EBOOK
+This is available in the shop as a PDF

 ‘If your horse has laminitis, this is the FIRST book you should read!
 A review by Linda Whitfield Cowles – Equine rehab specialist.